Fracton magnetohydrodynamics: Introduction

 We investigate the simplest example of ``fracton magnetohydrodynamics'', which arises in rank-two electromagnetism, in Sec.~\ref{sec:R2EM}.
 We show that, in the most interesting regime, where electric charges proliferate while magnetic charges do not\footnote{The systems that we consider generally exhibit electromagnetic duality between electric and magnetic fields and matter.
 Consequently, analogous results obtain when magnetic charges dominate, instead leading to ``electrohydrodynamics'', i.e., diffusion of electric field lines.}, the higher-rank magnetic field obeys a diffusion equation.
 This result follows from including electrically charged matter via Ohm's law in the higher-rank generalization of Maxwell's equations in Ref.~\cite{PretkoGeneralizedEM}.

-More interestingly, we interpret this result independently of the somewhat-phenomenological approach.
+More interestingly, we interpret this result independently of the semi-microscopic approach.
 We show that higher-rank MHD naturally arises as a consequence of the theory's one-form symmetry when the conserved density corresponding to that one-form obeys certain global constraints.
 In Sec.~\ref{sec:Rank-N} we straightforwardly generalize the construction to higher-rank theories starting either from higher-rank generalizations of Maxwell's equations, or a one-form conserved density combined with certain constraints.
 We show that at every rank, there exists a self-dual generalization of Maxwell's equations whose universal behavior is described by diffusion of magnetic flux lines.
-Each new rank, $n$, introduces two additional diffusing modes, and the diffusion constants at rank $n$ are given by $D \, m^2 /n^2$, with $m \in \left\{ 1, \dots, n \right\}$ and $D = \tau \, c^2$ is the diffusion constant for the rank-one theory, with the relaxation time, $\tau$, a phenomenological parameter.
+For such theories involving traceless symmetric rank-$n$ tensors, every additional rank introduces two additional diffusing modes, and the diffusion constants at rank $n$ are given by $D \, m^2 /n^2$, with $m \in \left\{ 1, \dots, n \right\}$ and $D = \tau \, c^2$ is the diffusion constant for the rank-one theory, with the relaxation time, $\tau$, a phenomenological parameter.
 Additionally, all of these theories share the \emph{same} one-form symmetry; we also show how this one-form conserved density and a set of constraints thereupon uniquely determine the rank and form of the generalized Maxwell's equations and the quasinormal mode structure of the corresponding MHD.

 In Sec.~\ref{sec:vector-charge-irrep-3} we discuss a more exotic scenario, in which the densities of electric and magnetic matter in Maxwell's equations themselves carry a vector index.
 We show how this ``vector charge theory''~\cite{PretkoGeneralizedEM}, gives rise to \emph{subdiffusive} MHD, and elucidate the combination of one-form symmetries and constraints that lead to subdiffusion, rather than diffusion.
 Thus, the additional constraints that lead to the fracton magnetohydrodynamics landscape can realize either diffusion or subdiffusion, depending on details of the particular model under consideration, in contrast to systems without multipolar symmetries, which only admit diffusive MHD.